 Jar Capacity: 36 ounces | Ice Reservoir Capacity: 1 pitcher | Weight: 16.1 pounds | Wattage: 400 watts | Measurements: 9.9 x 15.7 x 21.2 inches | Dishwasher-Safe: Yes

 Surprisingly easy to clean

 Takes 40 minutes to produce cocktails

 Great for making a big batch of margaritas, Margarita Girl’s commercial machine turns out 25 cups of the frozen drink at a time.
 This machine is specifically designed for volume, made with high-impact plastic and stainless steel panels, and a quiet 1/5 HP air-cooled compressor to keep drinks at a consistent temperature.
 Despite being a heavy-duty commercial option, it’s surprisingly easy to clean.

 Margarita Girl’s unit works with both packaged drink mixes and your own home recipes.
 Just note that in order to properly blend in this machine, your cocktail mix needs to have a higher sugar content.
 If you’re looking for low-sugar options, this machine isn’t ideal.
-That said, it includes a two-year warranty backed by service centers around the U.S.
+It is perfect for fruity margaritas, such as a strawberry margarita or a sweet and tangy raspberry margarita.
+As a bonus, it includes a two-year warranty backed by service centers around the U.S.

 Price at time of publish: $749

 Bowl Capacity: 1.6 gallons | Ice Reservoir Capacity: N/A | Weight: 40 pounds | Wattage: 550 watts | Measurements: 12 x 10 x 20 inches | Dishwasher-Safe: No

 Best for Multiple Flavors